afragen/local-development/readme.txt

 Contributors: afragen
 Tags: localhost, development, upgrade, plugin, theme Requires at least: 4.0
-Tested up to: 4.9
+Tested up to: 5.0
+Requires PHP: 5.3
-Stable tag: 1.5.0
+Stable tag: 1.6.0
 License: GPLv2

 Places development notice for plugins or themes that are in local development.
 Prevents updating of selected plugins and themes.
+Allows for using a local file server.

 ## Description

 Places development notice for plugins or themes that are in local development.
 Notices are placed on the plugins page and the themes page.
 Prevents updating of selected plugins and themes.
+Allows for using a local file server.

 Pull Requests are welcome at https://github.com/afragen/local-development